Directly to the content

 4. Zinc: Co-factor for collagen production and cell regeneration

-zinc Zinc supports cell regeneration and wound healing and plays an important role in collagen synthesis.
+Zinc supports cell regeneration and wound healing and plays an important role in collagen synthesis.
 Due to its antioxidant properties, zinc protects collagen from damage caused by free radicals.
-It is found in pumpkin seeds, legumes, and whole grains (v.a.
-Wild rice, wheat bran) as well as beef and veal, and contributes to the building and protection of the skin structure.
+It is found in pumpkin seeds, legumes, whole grains (v.a. wild rice, wheat bran) as well as beef and veal and contributes to the formation and protection of skin structure.

-The skin is particularly susceptible to oxidative damage caused by UV radiation and environmental factors.
+The skin is particularly susceptible to oxidative damage from UV radiation and environmental influences.
 These increase the concentration of reactive oxygen species (ROS), which attack collagen and accelerate skin aging.
-Antioxidants neutralize these free radicals and protect skin cells..
+Antioxidants neutralize these free radicals and protect skin cells.

-• Vitamin C It not only stimulates collagen synthesis but also protects against light-induced collagen degradation.
+• Vitamin C not only stimulates collagen synthesis but also protects against light-induced collagen degradation.

-• Vitamin E It protects the lipid membranes (outer layer) of skin cells and, in combination with vitamin C, combats oxidative stress and photoaging.
-Excellent sources of this vitamin include nuts, seeds, and vegetable oils such as rapeseed and olive oil.
+• Vitamin E protects the lipid membranes (envelope) of skin cells and works in combination with Vitamin C against oxidative stress and photoaging.
+Very good sources of this vitamin are nuts, seeds, and plant oils such as canola and olive oil.

-Omega-3 fatty acids: Strengthening of the skin barrier and anti-inflammatory effects
+Omega-3 fatty acids: Strengthening the skin barrier and anti-inflammatory effects

-Omega-3 fatty acids in fatty fish, Fish oil Algae oil and omega-3 fatty acids have anti-inflammatory properties and stabilize cell membranes, enabling the skin to retain moisture better.
-They support skin elasticity and firmness and promote the formation of healthy skin cells.
-In the long term, omega-3 fatty acids such as omega-3 can have a beneficial effect.
-EPA and DHA They improve the appearance of the skin by regulating the skin's water balance and protecting it from harmful inflammatory processes.
+Omega-3 fatty acids in fatty fish, fish oil and algae oil have anti-inflammatory properties and stabilize cell membranes, allowing the skin to retain moisture better.
+They support the elasticity and firmness of the skin and promote the formation of healthy skin cells.
+In the long term, omega-3 fatty acids such as EPA and DHA can improve the skin's appearance by regulating the skin's moisture balance and protecting against harmful inflammatory processes.

 Collagen supplementation and collagen peptides